Connect to The Earth with Flowers

 At Teton Full Circle Farm we connect our local community to the earth through flowers.
 We use 100% organic/biodynamic, locally grown and foraged flowers in all of our work, infusing the raw beauty of nature into each unique arrangement.
 It's important to us to grow our flowers holistically, using regenerative approaches that do not damage, but instead enhance and heal the earth.
 Every step of the way we keep the earth in mind, from soil preparation, seed selection, and growing techniques to design and presentation.
 When we connect with the earth we feel our best, and flowers are a great way to tune our senses to the magic of nature.

-If you would like to do your own designing for a wedding or event, check out our DIY Buckets of locally grown flowers.
+If you would like to do your own designing for a wedding or event, check out our DIY Buckets of farm grown flowers.
 We provide the fresh flowers; you and your helpers design and create the magic!

 We work with environmentally-minded florists and retailers seeking to provide high-quality, organic, locally-grown flowers for their customers.
 Contact us if you would like to receive a weekly list of available blooms.